wadetb/windy/windy.md

 What happens when a row or column is deleted that has windows in it?
 Are they reflowed to other cells automatically?
 Is the deletion forbidden?
 Are they closed?

 In a shelf, hotkey to jam it to fill the entire vertical (and /or horizontal?) space temporarily.
+Like Z in tmux.

-Use a mouse third button instead of a Windiows key.
+Use a mouse third button instead of a Windows key.
+Actually use any and all extra mouse buttons, why not.

+### 1/6/2018 Shelf Notes
+In revisiting the program I find that R and C defining a grid is quite awkward.
+I hit C to split into two columns, which was fine, and then I hit R, intending to split only the right column, but instead it split both.
+It strikes me that a grid encourages a maximum amount of reflowing, since any edit casts a swath of change across the desktop.
+On the one hand I felt that I would like to have had a recursive split happen.
+The first division by C into columns, followed by a division of just the right half into rows.
+This isn't strictly the same as SN-style K-d tree, since it's conceivable that the C simply splits the current cell into a new "column" shelf, with N slots, that can be increased or decreased (using some other hotkey or mouse placement...).
+Ultimately the functionality of a shelf-as-a-grid still feels fine, it's simply a matter of what the keypresses do - spawn a new child shelf, or change the dimensions of the current one.
+I'll try spawning a child shelf with a different key and see how that goes.
+The visual representation *should* be good enough that it's clear what's going on.
+Need to play around in Inkscape.

 ## Swirl